Chapter 1 Introductory Statistics in R

 1.6.6 Descriptive statistics and visualizations for two numeric variables

 For a pair of numeric variables the amount of linear association between the variables can be measured with the Pearson correlation.
-The Pearson correlation assesses the strength and direction of any linear relationship existing between the GPA, ACT and HS rank variables (Figure 1.1).
+The Pearson correlation assesses the strength and direction of any linear relationship existing between two numeric variables.
+The correlation coefficients between the GPA, ACT and HS rank variables are provided Figure 1.1.

 ## gpa.endyr1 hs.pct act